 On the day after the inauguration many thousands are expected to take part in the 'Women's March on Washington".
 Organizers who began planning the event last November shortly after the presidential election say the objective is to bring national attention to women and other groups who feel they have been marginalized.
 We'll hear different perspectives on who's going, who isn't and its possible political impact.

 A look at the Hewlett-Packard case, techniques used to gain private information, and the debate over legal remedies.

-- Marc Rotenberg executive director of the Electronic Privacy Information Center and professor of information technology law at Georgetown University Law Center
+- Marc Rotenberg executive director, Electronic Privacy Information Center; professor of information privacy law at Georgetown University Law Center

 - Bruce Hulme legislative director, National Council of Investigation & Security Services; president of Special Investigations, Inc.

 David Ignatius of the Washington Post on Moscow and President-elect Donald Trump, then, questions for Attorney General nominee Republican Senator Jeff Sessions.

 Mary Chapin Carpenter joins Diane to talk about her new album, the "artistic insight of middle age" and rewriting her life story in new ways.

 A rebroadcast of Diane's 1999 interview with J.K.
 Rowling, author of the acclaimed Harry Potter series.